andrewluetgers/ngEventRegistry/README.md

 		// register multiple events with validation
 		registerEvents({
-			myNumberEvent:  numberOrNull, // this can be an array of functions, one for each arg passed in
+			myNumberEvent:  expectsNumber, // this can be an array of functions, one for each arg passed in
 			anotherEvent:   registerEvents.passThrough
 		});